Australia’s best bank accounts in 2025

 Linked savings accounts

-If you’re planning to open a linked savings account with the same provider, it’s worth checking factors such as the interest rate, any bonus conditions, fees and any useful features on offer.
+If you’re planning to open a linked savings account with the same bank, it’s worth checking the interest rate and any bonus conditions and fees that apply, as well as any useful features the account offers.

 What is the difference between a bank account and a savings account?

 A savings account is just another type of bank account, along with transaction accounts and term deposits.
-Savings accounts are designed to help you save money.
+Savings accounts are designed to help you save money, which means they don’t come with a debit card and they’re not designed to be used for your day-to-day spending.
 They may be linked to your everyday transaction account and you will usually earn interest on money you deposit into your savings account.
-Unlike transaction accounts, savings accounts don’t come with a debit card and they’re not designed to be used for your day-to-day spending.

 Do I get a debit card when I open a bank account?